OutsourcedGuru/roboc2-dual-runout-upgrade/README.md

 # roboc2-dual-runout-upgrade
 Step-by-step instructions for upgrading the Robo C2 to support dual filament run-out detection.

+# Overview
+The Robo C2 is a great printer out-of-the-box with few exceptions.
+In my case, one of those exceptions was that the filament run-out sensor simply does not work.
+Even though the C2 includes two slots for hotends and two filament guides there at the back, there was no support added for that second guide slot.
+In these cases, it's time for an upgrade.
+This project will replace the stock filament run-out assembly completely with one that should work for two rolls of filament at the same time.

 # Skills
 You'll need soldering skills for this project.
 There will be small wires and tiny connectors on those switches.